Your rate notice explained

 4. Rates and charges

-Some rates and charges explained below may not display on your rate notice if not applicable or relevant for your property.
+Some of the rates and charges listed below may not appear on your rate notice if they don’t apply to your property.

 Opening balance

 This is your rate account balance prior to the issue of this notice.
-A credit is shown with a -(minus) symbol on the end as in this example.
+A credit is shown with a -(minus) symbol on the end of the number, as shown in this example.

 Overdue rates and charges